Princess-org/Princess/README.md

 ```
 // size_of:
     size_of <type>
-    size_of <expression>
 // align_of:
     align_of <type>
-    align_of <expression>
 ```

-Tip: In case of ambigiouty, expression is always preferred, use "type T" to specifically treat something as a type
+Tip: If you need the size of an expression use `size_of type_of expr`

 ### Arrays: